deeptadeeproy/COVID-19-Tracker-India/README.md

 # COVID-19-Tracker-India-Windows-

-A simple, fast program to get various kinds of information about the status of COVID-19 in India This program has been written in Python 3 and converted to exe.
+A simple, fast program to get various kinds of information about the status of COVID-19 in India.<br />
+This program has been written in Python 3 and converted to exe.